Ajinkyawagh4846/Ajinkyawagh4846/README.md

 - 💡 Passionate about solving real-world problems through code and innovation
 - 🤖 Hands-on experience in building **ML-powered solutions** and intelligent systems
 - 📊 Practical exposure to **Business Intelligence, SaaS workflows, and supply-chain analytics**
-- 🎯 Strong foundation in **DSA, OOP, DBMS**, and software engineering principles
 - 🚀 Currently building a diverse GitHub portfolio with meaningful, impactful projects
-- 🔍 Thrive at the intersection of **logic, creativity, and technology**

 ---